 Despite the challenge, it has only increased my desire to do other, even tougher expeditions in the future.
-My not-achievable-unless-I-win-the-lotto goal is to do the Greenland Crossing with Icelandic Mountain Guides, but in the meantime I have my sights set on the Marconi Pass – Estancia Cristina Expedition in November 2019 with Serac Expeditions and the Liverpool Land North-South Traverse with Tangent Expeditions in April 2019.
+My not-achievable-unless-I-win-the-lotto goal is to do the Greenland Crossing with Greenland Adventures, but in the meantime I have my sights set on the Marconi Pass – Estancia Cristina Expedition with Serac Expeditions and the Liverpool Land North-South Traverse with Tangent Expeditions for sometime in the near future.

 Who’s in with me?

 Read more about the Southern Patagonian Icefield Expedition

 - Day 1 – El Chaltén to Laguna de los 14